Table of contents

 - Build relationships

-Data about influencers can be officially acquired via Twitch API.
-Some of the data points about influencers one can extract from Twitch include:
+Some data about influencers can be officially acquired via Twitch API.
+These are:

 - Popularity of streams